jalcazo/fallout4_resurrected/README.md

     - 2f1f.unequipItem a81af
     - 2f1f.removeItem a81af
   - Remember to use Q for activating the V.A.T.S. on combat!
+  - Hold TAB in combat to throw grenade/molotov coctails, etc.

 # Essential (many mods need these)